-Delegates will be able to choose four from twelve workshop sessions throughout the afternoon.
-The following topics are already confirmed.
+Delegates will be able to choose three from nine of the following workshop sessions throughout the afternoon.

 BIMcloud: Working as a Team